usc-mrel/mri_tagging_055T/README.md

 The dependencies needed for this project are listed as github submodules.
 To ensure you download the submodules, please use `recurse-submodules`, so, e.g.
 `git clone --recurse-submodules git@github.com:usc-mrel/mri_tagging_055T.git`

-Tested on MATLAB R2021b, but more modern versions should also work.
+Reconstruction Tested on MATLAB R2021b on (Ubuntu 22.04.4 LTS), but more modern versions of MATLAB should also work.
+Reconstruction tested on MATLAB 2024b on (MacOs).
-Tested on Python 3.11.8.
+Tested on Python 3.11.8 on (Ubuntu 22.04.4 LTS)

 ## Dataset
 Dataset is located [here](https://zenodo.org/records/15079693).
 Please place the data in the `data` directory in the root of this folder.